 Effective with their hiring dates, Messrs.
 McKinney, Baghdati, Brooks, Dyes, and Thomas entered into employment agreements with the Company.
-As described in detail and quantified in "Potential Payments Upon Termination or Change in Control," these NEOs receive certain benefits under their employment agreements upon their termination by the Company without "cause" or upon their resignation for "good reason," including such termination and non-solicitation of the Company's employees and customers.
+As described in detail and quantified in "Potential Payments Upon Termination or Change in Control," these NEOs receive certain benefits under their employment agreements upon their termination by the Company without "cause" or upon their resignation for "good reason," including such terminations in connection with a change in control of the Company.
+The employment agreements also provide for restrictive covenants relating to non-competition, confidential information and non-solicitation of the Company's employees and customers.
 These benefits are intended to ensure that members of senior management are not influenced by their personal situations and are able to be objective in evaluating a potential change in control transaction.
 The Compensation Committee regularly reviews termination and change in control benefits and continues to believe that the severance benefits in connection with certain terminations of employment constitute reasonable levels of protection for our executives.
 No other NEO is party to an employment agreement nor party to an agreement containing an excise tax gross-up provision.